Learn More About Taxation in Australia

-It is important to consider stamp duty rules on a state by state basis whenever real property or business assets are acquired or transferred as rates can vary significantly, while certain transactions may receive concessions or exemptions.
+It is important to consider stamp duty rules on a state by state basis whenever a real property or business assets are acquired or transferred as rates can vary significantly, while certain transactions may receive concessions or exemptions.

-Payroll tax is imposed on employers whose annual wages paid to employees exceed a set amount determined by each state.
+A payroll tax is imposed on employers whose annual wages paid to employees exceed a set amount determined by each state.
 The tax is generally between 3% and 7%.

-Payroll tax is currently payable in New South Wales at a rate of 5.45% for businesses who pay more than $750,000 in annual wages.
+A payroll tax is currently payable in New South Wales at a rate of 5.45% for businesses who pay more than $750,000 in annual wages.
 By comparison, Victoria sets its threshold annual wages level at $550,000 and its rate of payroll tax at 4.9%.